spastorino/all-hands-2020/src/eligibility.md

 If you are interested in attending, but not sure if you qualify, or would like to discuss sponsorship, please send an e-mail to
 <rust-all-hands@rust-lang.org>.

+## Remote access

+If you are interested in participating in a particular meeting, but are not able to attend the event in person, please let team leads and organizers know and we will make a best effort to enable remote participation.